ucfai/ucfai/content/groups/core/fa19/rl.md

 super()

-With our improved reward function, the learned policy now seems to be more closely dependent on velocity.
+With our improved reward function, the learned policy now seems to be more closely dependant on velocity.
 It decides to move left when the velocity is negative, and right when velocity is positive.
-As the results show, this is more effective in solving MountainCar.
-Additionally, this new reward function simply results in a much cleaner policy, with a stronger more clear relationship between position and velocity.
+As the results show, this is much more effective in solving MountainCar.

 If you think about it, what this is doing is enabling the car to drive as far up a hill as possible.
 When momentum fades and the car begins to fall back down the mountain, our policy tells the engine to drive as fast as possible down this hill.
 After doing this enough times, the car's momentum will carry it over the large hill and past the flag.

 ![Solved Mountain Car](https://miro.medium.com/max/1202/0*VsDhkvrcaTOc2bwu.gif)

+### Thank you for coming out tonight!
+### Don't forget to sign in at ucfai.org/signin if you didn't get the chance to swipe in, and see you next week!